 The City Council establishes the bureaus and their authority by ordinance.
 The Mayor exercises all executive and administrative powers over the bureaus.
-Bureaus and their general functions are fixed by ordinance.
-The executive and administrative powers, authority and duties, not otherwise provided for herein, shall be distributed among bureaus. at least five (5) departments as follows:
+The executive and administrative powers, authority and duties, not otherwise provided for herein, shall be distributed among at least five (5) departments as follows: